 This interdisciplinary workshop is affiliated with the Human Rights Program and features visiting and local speakers working on topics at the intersection of History, Law, and Philosophy, exploring questions of human rights.
-All meetings are held on Tuesdays from 12:00 - 1:30 pm in the John Hope Franklin Room (SSRB 224), unless otherwise announced.
+All meetings are held on Wednesdays from 4:30 – 6:00 pm in the John Hope Franklin Room (SSRB 224), unless otherwise announced.

 The workshop is a primary site of intellectual exchange between members of the Department of Philosophy and the Department of Linguistics.